rubino25/RatOS/site/docs/configuration/idex.md

 - [JOIN_SPOOLS](#join_spools)
 - [REMAP_TOOLHEADS](#remap_toolheads)

-## IDEX printing modes
+## IDEX Printing Modes

-Independent Dual Extrusion (IDEX) 3D printers offer versatile printing modes that enhance productivity and flexibility.
+Independent Dual Extrusion (IDEX) 3D printers offer versatile printing modes for enhanced productivity and flexibility.

 ### IDEX_SINGLE

-- Single toolhead mode for single, multicolor and multimaterial prints.
+Single toolhead mode for single color, multicolor, and multimaterial prints.
 This is the default printing mode.

 ### IDEX_COPY

-- Prints two identical models simultaneously.

-	Run this macro before starting a print to enable the COPY mode.
-After the print ends the printer returns to single toolhead mode.
+Prints two identical models simultaneously.
+Run this macro before starting a print to enable COPY mode.
+The printer returns to single toolhead mode after print completion.

 ### IDEX_MIRROR

-- Mirrors your model and prints both the original and its mirror image in one go.

-	Run this macro before starting a print to enable the MIRROR mode.
-After the print ends the printer returns to single toolhead mode.
+Prints both your model and its mirror image simultaneously.
+Run this macro before starting a print to enable MIRROR mode.
+The printer returns to single toolhead mode after print completion.

 ### IDEX_PARK

-- Moves the current active toolhead to its parking position.

-	Only available in single toolhead mode and if printer is not printing.
+Parks the active toolhead in its designated position.
+Only available in single toolhead mode when not printing.

-## IDEX extras
+## IDEX Extras

-RatOS comes with a built in join spool and toolhead remapping feature.

 ### JOIN_SPOOLS

 - **Parameters** `[SPOOLS]`

-    The spool join feature can switch to another filament spool once a runout has been detected.
-This works only if you have a RatOS runout sensor configured according to the [official RatOS filament sensor documentation](filament_sensors.md).
+    Automatically switches to another filament spool upon detecting runout.
+Requires RatOS runout sensor configuration per the [official documentation](filament_sensors.md).

-	`SPOOLS` = Eg. `0,1` or `1,0`, both settings do the same actually.
-If one of the spools runs out it switches fully automated to the other and resumes the print.
+    `SPOOLS` = Specify spool combination (e.g., `0,1` or `1,0`).
+Both formats achieve the same result.

-	To deactivate the feature click the `JOIN_SPOOLS` macro button without any parameter.
+    To disable this feature, run the `JOIN_SPOOLS` macro without parameters.

 ### REMAP_TOOLHEADS

 - **Parameters** `[TOOLHEADS]`

-	The toolhead remapping feature lets you swap the toolhead assignemnt.

-	`TOOLHEADS` = Eg. `0,1` or `1,0`, both settings do the same actually.
-Swaps the slicer toolhead assignment.
+    Swaps toolhead assignments for:

-	- Reprint a already sliced multicolor file with swapped toolheads
+    - Reprinting multicolor files with swapped toolheads
-	- Reprint a already sliced single toolhead print with the other toolhead
+    - Reprinting single toolhead prints with the other toolhead

+    `TOOLHEADS` = Specify toolhead order (e.g., `0,1` or `1,0`).
+Both formats achieve the same result.

-	To deactivate the feature click the `REMAP_TOOLHEADS` macro button without any parameter.
+    To disable this feature, run the `REMAP_TOOLHEADS` macro without parameters.